husarion/rosbot-autonomy/README.md

 ### 📡 Step 2: Sync

-This repository contains the Docker Compose setup for both PC and ROSbot 2, 2R and 2 PRO.
-You can clone it to both PC and ROSbot 2, 2R and 2 PRO, or use the `just sync` script to clone it to your PC and keep it synchronized with the robot
+This repository contains the Docker Compose setup for ROSbot 2R and 2 PRO.
+You can clone it to both PC and ROSbot, or use the `just sync` script to clone it to your PC and keep it synchronized with the robot

 ```bash
 just sync rosbot2r